About Our Club

 These sessions are for anyone interested in improving their squash!
 Players who are involved in the club’s competitive ladder and are interested in representing the University in either the East of Scotland Leagues or the SSS competition are encouraged to come to the development coaching session.
 If you are just starting out with squash, please join us for our beginners coaching and fitness sessions.

-There is the possibility of joining these sessions at a later date, but this will be at the discretion of the club coach and club coordinator.
-For more details, please contact the Club Coordinator: squashdevelopment@hw.ac.uk
+There is the possibility of joining these sessions later, but this will be at the discretion of the club coach and club coordinator.
+For more details, please contact the club

 Social Events